jlehrer1/touchid-for-sudo/README.md

 git clone https://github.com/jlehrer1/touchid-for-sudo
 cd touch-id-for-sudo/
 chmod +x uninstall.sh
-./uninstall.sh
+sudo ./uninstall.sh
 cd ..
 rm -rf touch-id-for-sudo/
 ```

 However, it is **not** recommended that you delete `~/.touch-id-for-sudo/` as it
-contains all the backups of the edited root files.
+contains all the clean backups of the edited root files.